Borderlands 4 Review – Amazing Gameplay, Terrible Optimization

 Gunplay and Skills

-Weapons feel punchy and impactful, and the emphasis on action skills gives combat a faster, more aggressive flow.
-Fans say this is the best the shooting has ever felt.
+The weapons feel punchy and weighty, and the focus on action skills means that combat feels like it has a faster pace and is more aggressive.
+“This is the best the shooting has ever felt,” fans say.

 Open World Design